Decentralized Voltage Control of AC Microgrids with Constant Power Loads using Control Barrier Functions: Literature Review

-Designing controllers that achieve stable closed-loop performance is still an open problem in the literature, especially when one considers the full complexity of the modern power grid.
-There are two main categories in the literature that investigate the stability of grid-forming converters, and by extension islanded Microgrid configurations.
-The majority of the proposed studies fall within the first, namely studies that numerically validate the stability certificates of the proposed closed-loop system \cite{pogaku2007modeling,alfaro2021distributed,vorobev2017high,lasseter2019grid,khan2022robust}.
-The second category involves analytic approaches that either study the system behaviour locally in a neighbourhood of an operating point \cite{rasheduzzaman2015reduced,mohiuddin2019droop,markovic2021understanding,ofir2018droop} or attempt to achieve global results in a large-signal sense \cite{schiffer2014conditions,schiffer2019global,he2023nonlinear,subotic2020lyapunov,choi2021distributed}.
-However, to the best of our knowledge, there exist a limited number of studies investigating constant power demand in the network.
-Contrary to the literature of DC Microgrids, where the concept of constant power loads (CPLs) has being gaining increasing attention over the past few years, see for example \cite{arora2018input,michos2023robust,michos2024dynamic,braitor2024voltage}, in the case of AC Microgrid systems there is a large gap of control-theoretic studies considering the connection of tightly controlled power converters or rectifiers to the AC network.
-In this cases, the AC side is required to meet a constant power demand, which, similarly to the case of a DC Microgrid, can significantly degrade the system stability \cite{areerak2017adaptive,mahdavyfakhr2021dynamic}.
+Two main categories exist in the literature, that investigate the stability of grid-forming converters, and by extension islanded Microgrid configurations.
+The majority of the proposed studies fall within the first, namely studies that numerically validate the stability certificates of the proposed closed-loop system \cite{alfaro2021distributed,khan2022robust}.
+The second category involves analytic approaches that either study the system behaviour locally in a neighbourhood of an operating point \cite{mohiuddin2019droop,markovic2021understanding} or attempt to achieve global results in a large-signal sense \cite{he2023nonlinear,subotic2020lyapunov}.
+However, to the best of the authors' knowledge, a limited number of studies investigate constant power demand in the network.
+Contrary to the literature of DC Microgrids, where the concept of constant power loads (CPLs) has being gaining increasing attention over the past few years, see for example \cite{michos2023robust,michos2024dynamic,braitor2024voltage}, in the case of AC Microgrid systems there is a large gap of control-theoretic studies considering the connection of tightly controlled power converters or rectifiers to the AC network.
+At the same time, there exists an increasingly large number of electronic devices that require interconnection to Microgrids via power inverters e.g. EV charger facilities, data centres or electronic motors that demand a constant power supply \cite{areerak2017adaptive,al2017constant}.
+In such cases, the AC side is required to meet a constant power demand, which, similarly to the case of a DC Microgrid, can significantly degrade the system stability.
 Numerical or local approximation approaches have been proposed in \cite{molinas2008constant,liu2012novel,molinas2008investigation}, however these require the knowledge of the network parameters and do not consider the nonlinear characteristics of the system.
 The system dynamic model was considered in \cite{areerak2017adaptive} but the stability certificates are only numerically investigated.
 An infinity-norm criterion was established in \cite{liu2014infinity}, but is limited in providing results for a single inverter feeding a constant power load, while the analysis also omits the system nonlinearities.
 Overall, the topic of AC Microgrids with large penetration of constant power loads is largely unexplored and, to the best of our knowledge, no analytic results have been established that provide system stability in a rigorous fashion.